Equipping The Saints

 Your Prayer is Needed

+Prayers of thanksgiving for Martín Cordova for his leadership as Director of La Gran Familia.
+Thank God for the positive, Christian, nurturing, and structured atmosphere at LGF.
 Please pray for safety and security of those most precious children, youth, and employees of La Gran Familia in this time of severe unrest in Cuauhtémoc.
 Pray for God's angels to surround the alberque and Cristo Rey Anglicana in order that no harm come to them that love Him.
 Ask these things in Jesus name.

 La Gran Familia